Flithor/HardCodeStringLocalizer/README_en.md

 # Hardcoded string localizer
 A tool that relies on Visual Studio to extract and replace hard-coded strings in project files for quick localization.
 [中文版点这](https://github.com/Flithor/HardCodeStringLocalizer/blob/master/README.md)

-Localization of `.cs` files and `.xaml` files is currently supported
+Localization of `.cs` files and `.xaml` files is currently supported.

 ## Attention!
 This tool does not work out-of-the-box, you must modify the code to implement localized text replacement for your own projects.